Menu

 Story Sacks will be sent home every FRIDAY and must be returned every TUESDAY.
 Each sack includes a task sheet to choose from, key words, a storybook and resources to support you complete the tasks.
 Please upload any work or photos completed from your child’s story sack onto their Tapestry account.
 You will have received your activation email over the 6 weeks.
 Please contact the school office if you need to reset your account.

-Autumn Parent Workshops
+Parent Workshops and Trips

 As a UNICEF Rights Respecting School, we believe in educating children about their rights from the UN convention.
 Our Early Years environment helps to educate pupils about Article 31 (leisure, play and culture) “Every child has the right to relax, play and take part in a wide range of cultural and artistic activities.”